 To get acquainted with Caribbean cuisine, head to Cayo Caribe (Puerto Rican), Ruben’s Café (Dominican), or Ropa Vieja Grill (Cuban).
-For travelers looking for something more familiar the Hard Rock Café San Juan or its neighbor, Buns Burger Shop, are sure to please.
+For travelers looking for something more familiar, the Buns Burger Shop, is sure to please.
 Cap off the evening with some people-watching at an outdoor table at a nearby café like Cuatro Sombras or Café Colao, or head back to the hotel to rest up for an active day ahead.

 Day 2: Castles, Forts, and Old San Juan

-Consider starting the day with a local breakfast somewhere like La Bombonera, an iconic Spanish-style café and bakery that’s been open since 1902.
-The mallorca — a sweet bun topped with powdered sugar and served with butter or split open for a ham and cheese sandwich — is a must.
+Consider starting the day with a local breakfast somewhere like Cafetería Mallorca, an Old San Juan staple where a cup of coffee and a mallorca - a sweet bun topped with powdered sugar and served with butter or split open for a ham and cheese sandwich — is a must.
 Properly fueled for a day of discovery, the iconic forts of San Juan will be the first stop.

 A traditional Puerto Rican lunch can be found nearby at places like El Jibarito or Raíces.
 The afternoon can be spent walking around the cobblestone streets of Old San Juan, further exploring historical monuments, or shopping.
 Then return to the hotel for a relaxing dinner.

-A rental car (or van, depending on group size) will come in handy for a sunny eastbound adventure.
-Head to Luquillo for an energizing morning of horseback riding through the forest to a beach, or an exciting ATV/four-wheeler ride at Hacienda Carabalí.
-For lunch, head to the beloved Luquillo kiosks (PR 3), a strip of over 50 stalls of all kinds of food imaginable — from traditional Puerto Rican food to Southern BBQ.
-For a group with lots of energy, go hiking in El Yunque National Forest, followed by a swim in a cool waterfall pool.
+Depending on group size, a rental car (or van) will come in handy for a sunny eastbound adventure.
+Head to Luquillo for an energizing morning of horseback riding through the forest to a beach or an exciting ATV/four-wheeler ride at Hacienda Carabalí.
+If your family is searching for a dose of thrill, especially if you have teenagers, then book a private 3–4-hour mini speed boat tour with Kayaking Puerto Rico.
+This island-hopping adventure includes a stop at the idyllic white-sand beaches of Icacos, and the best part is that you don't have to worry about packing snacks and refreshments because all mini boats come equipped with all the essentials.
+Keep in mind that for safety reasons, kids under six years old aren't allowed on board.
+For lunch, head to the beloved Luquillo kiosks (PR- 3), a strip of over 50 stalls of all kinds of food imaginable — from traditional Puerto Rican food to Southern BBQ.
+For a group with lots of energy, go hiking in El Yunque National Forest, followed by a swim in a fantastic waterfall pool.